MazenMoneim/KVM/README.md

 # Clone KVM guest (VM)

-From virt-manager click on the vm and it shutoff Or from command line
+From virt-manager click on the vm and it shutoff Or from command line:
 ```bash
 Virsh shutdown vm
 Virt-clone –original source-vm  --name  target-vm  -f  /var/lib/libvirt/images/target_vm.qcow2